GMA Network Center: The Complex

-The network has held office in the complex since 1957 with its television broadcasts started in 1961, having moved from the Calvo Building in Escolta, Manila (where the network, then known as Loreto de F. Hemedes, Inc., later renamed Republic Broadcasting System, had its first studios and corporate offices since its inception in 1950).
+The network has held office in the complex beginning in 1957 with its television broadcasts started in 1961, having moved from the Calvo Building along Escolta in Binondo, Manila.
+At that building, the network, then known as Loreto F. de Hemedes, Inc., later renamed Republic Broadcasting System, had its first studios and corporate offices since its inception in 1950.

-The complex contains seven studios and various production hubs for its production arms, GMA Integrated News and Public Affairs and GMA Entertainment Group.
+The complex contains five studios and various production hubs for its production arms, GMA Integrated News, GMA Public Affairs and GMA Entertainment Group.
 It also houses radio studios for Super Radyo DZBB 594 kHz and Barangay LS 97.1, as well as recording studios for GMA Music.
 A convenience store, canteen, and ATM are also available serving the employees working in the complex.

-The buildings between the Network Center and Studio Annex contains several studios and production offices, as well as the Kapuso Center, where the GMA Kapuso Foundation, the "Action Center" for Sumbungan ng Bayan, and the office of the public service show, Kapwa Ko Mahal Ko.
+The buildings between the Network Center and Studio Annex contains several studios and production offices, as well as the GMA Kapuso Center, where the GMA Kapuso Foundation, the GMA Action Center, and the office of the public service show, Kapwa Ko Mahal Ko.
 One of the buildings here served as the studios and offices of Barangay LS 97.1 and Super Radyo DZBB before moving to the Studio Annex.
-This area is believe to become the site for the new building to be built in the complex.
+In 2023, the building was demolished and is currently being used as a parking lot.

 On the Network Center's front, a sculpture called "Beyond Broadcasting" was built and designed by the artist, Eduardo Castrillo.

+Displayed inside the ground floor, a picture gallery dubbed as "Kapuso Photo Wall" featuring the network's artists and news personalities was unveiled on February 7, 2025, in commemoration of the network's 75th anniversary.

 Studios

-GMA Network has seven studios in the complex.
-The studios were named Studios 1-7 (except German Moreno Studio) based on their size.
-Three of the studios (Studios 2, 3, and 5) are located in the GMA Network Center while Studios 1 and 4 are on the old GMA Building between the Network Center and Studio Annex.
-While German Moreno Studio and the Studio 7 are located on the GMA Network Studio Annex.
-Studios 2, 3, and 5 are currently used by GMA Integrated News and Public Affairs programs.
-While the remaining studios are being used by entertainment programs, with Studios 1 and 4 are for small production that needs no audience or just small audience and German Moreno Studio and Studio 7 are used by large production that needs large audience or big set.
+GMA Network has five studios in the complex.
+The studios were named Studios 2, 3, 5, 6 (German Moreno Studio) and 7.
+Three of the studios (Studios 2, 3, and 5) are located in the GMA Network Center while the German Moreno Studio and Studio 7 are located on the GMA Network Studio Annex.
+Studios 2, 3, and 5 are currently used by GMA Integrated News and GMA Public Affairs programs.
+While the remaining studios are being used by entertainment programs, and German Moreno Studio and Studio 7 are used by large production that needs large audience or big set.
 All the studios in the complex is in high-definition and considered state-of-the-art.
-Studios in the old GMA Building are currently being renovated.